As seen on Cargocatch website:

 SUMMARY

-A flat mirror is cheap, simple, passive technology that works.
+A flat mirror is cheap, simple, passive blind spot imaging technology that works.
 Their only failure mode is breaking on impact.
 Camera and screens are expensive, complex active devices with multiple failure modes.

 True View has additional design options under development for mounting on the OEM mirror to suit driver preference.